Massachusetts Route 2: Orange–Cambridge

-At this point, Route 2 enters Lexington and still is a divided four-lane road with surface intersections.
-It then heads to Boston's inner belt, and as it crosses Interstate 95/Route 128, it becomes a six lane controlled access highway with a speed limit of 55 miles per hour.
-In Belmont, Route 2 remains a six-lane highway, and then becomes an eight-lane controlled-access highway at Exit 132 (formerly 57) in Arlington, where U.S. Route 3 would have joined it from the north.
-At Exit 135 (formerly 60), the freeway narrows width to six lanes.
-The section of expressway from Route 128 to the Cambridge line meets the standards of an interstate highway.
-As the highway enters Cambridge, the highway reduces its speed limit back to 45 miles per hour and becomes a five lane limited access highway (three lanes heading east, two lanes heading west), with a strip of residential and transit-oriented development on its eastbound side, including an off-ramp that serves the MBTA Alewife Station, Cambridge Discovery Park and development to the south and west of the station.
+Route 2 enters Lexington and heads to Boston's inner belt, and as it crosses Interstate 95/Route 128, it becomes a six-lane freeway with a speed limit of 55 miles per hour.
+In Belmont, Route 2 remains a six-lane freeway, and then becomes an eight-lane freeway at Exit 132 (formerly 57) in Arlington, where U.S. Route 3 would have joined it from the north.
+At Exit 135 (formerly 60), the freeway narrows in width to six lanes.
+The section of freeway from Route 128 to the Cambridge line meets the standards of an interstate highway.
+The highway enters Cambridge, the highway reduces its speed limit back to 45 miles per hour and becomes a five-lane freeway (three lanes heading east, two lanes heading west), with a strip of residential and transit-oriented development on its eastbound side, including an off-ramp that serves the MBTA Alewife Station, Cambridge Discovery Park and development to the south and west of the station.
 After the Alewife exit, the highway narrows again to four lanes.

+Cambridge and Boston

-The highway then meets a large at-grade intersection with Routes 3 and 16, where Route 2 east merges with U.S. Route 3 south and Route 16 and continues as a four-lane, 35 mile per hour arterial parkway — managed by the Department of Conservation and Recreation — for the rest of its time in Cambridge.
+The highway then meets a large at-grade intersection with Routes 3 and 16, where Route 2 east merges with U.S. Route 3 south and Route 16 and continues as a four-lane, 35 mile per hour arterial road — managed by the Department of Conservation and Recreation — for the rest of its time in Cambridge.
 Route 2 follows Alewife Brook Parkway and Fresh Pond Parkway along its wrong way concurrency with Routes 3 and 16, before Route 16 heads west into Watertown.
 Route 2 and Route 3 concurrently start paralleling the Charles River as Memorial Drive, passing by Harvard University’s campus.
 It then heads southward on the Boston University Bridge into Boston proper, as it separates from Route 3.
 It winds through the Boston University campus as Mountfort Street and crosses over both the Massachusetts Turnpike and Commonwealth Avenue before heading due east towards Kenmore Square, while running parallel to U.S. Route 20.
 Immediately east of the Boston University campus, it crosses into Kenmore Square, which is also the eastern terminus of U.S. Route 20.
 From Kenmore Square, Route 2 follows Commonwealth Ave to Arlington St. It circles the Boston Public Garden, using Arlington, Boylston, and Charles Streets.

 Route 2 east goes along northbound Route 28 north at the intersection of Charles and Beacon Streets between Boston Common and the Boston Public Garden.
 As Route 28 north joins Storrow Drive, which shortly after would join Route 3, Route 28 south joins Route 2 and completes the loop around Boston Public Garden.